V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Perfect!
 Here is another try i used using the `%` character which is interpreted as a wildcard inside the `name` field.

 Query : `@Porg Bot porg %`

 Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE '%'`

 <p align="center">
 	<img src="assets/img/misc/Porg-City/8-Bot-sqli_2.png">
 </p>

-Now let's find a way to manipulate the data.
+Now let's find a way to manipulate the retrieved data.

 #### Exploitation - SQL Injection, Data Manipulation

 The following query is a lot over looked, i ended with it because initially i was trying to create a row on the database to call my row after that.

 As i'm not really good with SQL, i was learning while doing the challenge.
-But at the end, it didn't worked as i was intending to work.
-But for the Write Up i want to include all of my various different query.
+But at the end, it didn't worked as i expected it to work.
+But for the Write Up i want to include all of my different query used.

-I Used `UNION ALL` operator to combine two statement, with my pseudo as `name` ,`NULL AS` value  as `age`, `fav_color`, and finally an existing image `bill.webp` as `img`, to initially create a row and be sure to return it at one go using `WHERE NOT EXISTS` with my second statement (this part is the useless one).
+I Used `UNION ALL` operator to combine two statement, with my pseudo as `name` ,`NULL` value as `id`, `age`, `fav_color`, and finally an existing image `bill.webp` as `img` to initially create a row and be sure to return it at one go using `WHERE NOT EXISTS` with my second statement (this part is the useless one).

 Query : `@Porg Bot porg v0lk3n' UNION ALL SELECT NULL AS id, 'v0lk3n' AS name, NULL AS age, NULL AS fav_color, 'bill.webp' AS img WHERE NOT EXISTS (SELECT 1 FROM porgs WHERE name = 'v0lk3n') --`